 Moosend Review: Email Marketing, Automation, and Lead Generation Platform

 The first thing is connecting your website.
 What’s this all about?
-Moosend can track activity on your website.
-You can track a customer’s journey across your site, conversions, sales.
+Moosend can track the activity on your website.
+You can track a customer’s journey across your site, conversions, and sales.
 You can work out how much money you earn from your email marketing campaigns.